MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 ### Azure Files

-  - If performance is critical, we recommend the premium tier.
+  - If performance is critical, we recommend using the Premium tier.

   - Provide dedicated storage accounts for your file shares.

   - Consider carefully whether you want Kubernetes to create the file shares or if you want to create them statically outside of Kubernetes.

-### For Azure Blob
+### Blob storage

   - Use an application-level SDK to interface with blob storage.

-  - Use AAD-integrated authorization for blob storage.
-Avoid using the shared storage account key.
+  - Use Azure AD for authorizing access to blob storage.
+Avoid using a shared storage account key.
+For more information, see [Authorize access to blobs using Azure Active Directory](/storage/blobs/authorize-access-azure-active-directory).

   - Use lifecycle management policies to move infrequently accessed data to a cooler access tier.
+For more information, see [Hot, cool, and archive access tiers for blob data](https://learn.microsoft.com/en-us/azure/storage/blobs/access-tiers-overview).

-  - If you can't use an application-level SDK to interface with blob storage, consider using the NFSv3 option in the blob CSI driver.
+  - If you can't use an application-level SDK to interface with blob storage, consider using the NFS v3 option in the blob CSI driver.
+For more information, see [Use Azure Blob storage Container Storage Interface (CSI) driver](/azure/aks/azure-blob-csi).